Some Quick Snippets of Code

-Here is a c++ Option Parser.
-It was written using standard c++ so it should compile on any standards compliant c++ compiler.
+Here is a c++ Option Parser implementing using using standard c++ so it should be easily portable.
 It supports GNU style "double dash" options which may have 0 or 1 operand.
 Any option may or may not be required.
 It is fairly easy to use and pretty robust overall.
 It also has nice --help support.

 A coworker of mine complained that c++ doesn't define any ROL or ROR operators, namely rotate left and rotate right.
 So here are two quick and dirty template functions which do a little bit twiddling to get it done for anyone who is interested.
-It is template based, so it should work for all integer types, signed or unsigned. bit_ops.h
+Because it is implemented with templates, it should work for all integer types, signed or unsigned.

 I found myself wanting to be able to quickly search a large binary file for a certain byte pattern the other day, only the be dissapointed and find nothing.
 So bgrep was born.
 It's usage is simple, you specify one or more bytes on the command line and it will search stdin for that byte pattern reporting the results as it goes.
 For example:

 This will search my_file for the byte pattern 01 02 03 04 (which of course is 04030201 when viewed as a little-endian 32-bit value).
 You may search for patterns of any length which is 1 byte or more.